Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 Performative 2D sketches as textures on 3D objects.
 Users should be able to pass their 2D sketches into texture functions.

 - Full featured camera.
 Multiple cameras, greater orbit control, featuring quaternion rotation. etc.
-Have a feature you’d really like to implement in webgl, and it’s not listed here?
+Have a feature you’d really like to implement in WebGL, and it’s not listed here?
 Start a discussion on [Github](https://github.com/processing/p5.js/issues)!